February 24, 2023 2 min read

 Turning Coffee Waste Into Art

-An interview with Ratanaslip located Bangkok
+An interview with Sirirat

 Connecting through Art in the Chatuchuk Market

 Art has been a form of communication for people for tens of thousands of years.
 Whether you’re looking at some of the first cave drawings or a stone sculpture, these pieces were created to share stories and record experiences.
 Art is able to connect people from different times and cultures when words fail.
 There are no language barriers.
 Just images with a shared understanding.
-Sirirat Chakasemkit - owner of Ratanaslip, is creating art that connects others to his roots by focusing on images that express Thainess.
+Sirirat is creating art that connects others to his roots by focusing on images that express Thainess.
 With help from his sister, he’s able to create a variety of images, big and small, that are as beautiful as they are meaningful.

 Piecing it Together